tom-tan/langdoc/README.md

    Function name which return the help string.
    This function recieves the string to show help.

-If you need a concrete example, see the definition of [bf-mode](https://github.com/tom-tan/langdoc/blob/master/bf-mode.el) in bf-mode.el.
+If you need a concrete example, see the definition of [bf-mode:doc-fun in bf-mode.el](https://github.com/tom-tan/langdoc/blob/master/bf-mode.el#L58).